ansiblejunky/ansible-project-template/README.md

 ## Variables

 Variables can be defined in many different places in this repo.
-When defining variables, first get familiar with the common filter functions such as `default`, `mandatory`, etc. Filter functions stem from Jinja and help transform data/variables.
-With Ansible you can use both core Jinja and core Ansible filter functions however you wish.
+It is recommended to get familiar with the common filter functions such as `default`, `mandatory`, etc. Filter functions stem from Jinja and help transform data.

-For Jinja core filter functions see the [list of builtin filters](http://jinja.pocoo.org/docs/2.10/templates/#builtin-filters).
+- For Jinja core filter functions see the [list of builtin filters](http://jinja.pocoo.org/docs/2.10/templates/#builtin-filters).

-For Ansible core filter functions see [this page](https://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html).
+- For Ansible core filter functions see [this page](https://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html).

 Some common filter functions: